gpdowney/lightweightLSAT/README.md

 ### Videos

-I may develop videos to accompany the site and provide more walk-throughs.
+Videos could provide more in-depth walk-throughs for some of the concepts.

 ## Intellectual Property